AnthoniusHendriyanto/auth-service/README.md

 ### `POST /api/v1/login`
 Authenticates a user and returns access & refresh tokens.
-- Access token includes `user_id`, `email`, and `role`
+- The access token payload includes the user_id, email, and role.
-- Automatically logs login attempt and upserts trusted device
+- This endpoint automatically logs the login attempt and upserts the device as a trusted device.

 ### `POST /api/v1/refresh`
 Rotates the refresh token after validating metadata.
-- Validates fingerprint, IP, and expiry
+- The process includes validation of the device fingerprint, IP address, and token expiration.
-- Revokes old token and issues new pair
+- It revokes the old token and issues a new pair of access and refresh tokens.
-- Cleans up old tokens if exceeding active limit

 ### `DELETE /api/v1/session`
-Revokes the current refresh token.
-Useful for user-initiated logout from a device/session.
+Revokes the provided refresh token, effectively logging the user out from that session.

 ### `DELETE /api/v1/user/:id/sessions`
-Admin-only endpoint to revoke **all refresh tokens** for a given user.
-- Used to log out user from all devices
+This is an ***admin-only*** endpoint that revokes all active refresh tokens for a specific user, logging them out of all devices.

 ---